 Try not to get defensive and angry!
-Do not meet with the other person if you feel like you aren’t going to be able to control your emotions; instead, take a couple days off to think about the situation and calm yourself down first.
+Do not meet with the other person if you feel like you aren’t going to be able to control your emotions.
+Instead, take a couple of days off to think about the situation and calm yourself down.

 Absorb all that they say without interrupting, as that will only increase the hostility between you.
-In fact, try to find areas or points on which the two of you agree, and let the other person know that you actually do agree with them on some things.
+In fact, try to find areas or points on which the two of you agree, and point out these commonalities.

-Be honest and open with them, and apologize for any wrongs you might have done.
+Be honest and open, and apologize for any mistakes you might have made.